You are here

 In a Danish workplace you are expected to work independently and to show initiative.
 Often the work culture is open, and your manager might not check up on your work or give you new tasks.

 You are expected to work things out for yourself and work independently with your tasks, but you can always discuss matters with your colleagues and ask your manager for advice.

 You will often get your own areas of responsibility and have relatively high independence at your workplace.

-There will often be room for everyone to contribute and to express their opinions and suggestions.
+There will often be room for everyone to contribute and express their opinions and suggestions.

-Even though it is the manager, who makes the decisions at the end of the day, you will often find that the manager wants to talk to the employees and let them voice their opinions.
+Even though it is the manager who makes decisions at the end of the day, you will often find that the manager wants to talk to the employees and let them voice their opinions.

 Social activities in the workplace